h591296/DAT250-Assignment-Reports/dat250-expass1.md

 # Hand-in: Short report
-The URL to the published container on DockerHub: https://hub.docker.com/repository/docker/sunnivasl/dat250/general
+The URL to the published container on DockerHub: https://hub.docker.com/repository/docker/sunnivasl/dat250/general The URL to my GitHub repository for this project: https://github.com/h591296/DAT250_Assignment_1.git

 ## Technical problems during installation of the software development environment and solutions
 #### Installing Java